Victoria Shanghai Academy: Extracurricular

 VSA has four houses, each named after a major river: Amazon, Danube, Nile, and Yangtze.
 The former school mascot is DANY the dog, an acronym formed by the first letter of the four houses.
 The current school mascot is Finn the Shark.
 The school colors are blue, red, and white.
-The leading and well known clubs in this school are A.I.
-For Good, The Victorian, ceteris paribus.
-Especially A.I For Good, they have done a huge contribution to the school's development towards the digital age.

 Activities

 VSA publishes a yearbook.
-The student publication is named The Victorian.
+The student publication, The Victorian, is known simply as The Vic.
 Students can learn to perform Chinese martial arts and traditional Chinese dances, including dragon dance, and play Chinese drums.
-School clubs also include huaju, an orchestra, AI For Good (AFG), Western dance, education on Napoleonic military tactics, naval warfare and maneuver warfare.
+Other school clubs include huaju, an orchestra, and Western dance.

 Sports

 The VSA Sharks participate in the Hong Kong Schools Sports Federation and the International Schools Sports Federation Hong Kong.
 Sports at VSA include association football, athletics, badminton, ball hockey, basketball, bowling, fencing, futsal, golf, netball, sailing, swimming, table tennis, tennis, and volleyball.

-Student achievements

-As of the 33rd Hong Kong Outstanding Students Awards in 2018, VSA has produced a total of 3 winners.